 • Belvoir Motte

 The Belvoir motte dates back to the Norman era when John de Courcy invaded Ulster and established settlements at Dundrum and Carrickfergus.
-The motes were set up as defense against the southern approaches to Carrickfergus.
+The motes were set up as a defence against the southern approaches to Carrickfergus.

 The Belvoir Park Forest is home to almost thirty-five species of birds, including common resident species, such as blackbird, song thrush, robin and woodpigeon and more unusual species such as jay and long-eared owl.